By Debbie Bolla

 “Each time I talk with a business partner, we start with how the business is doing, then we look at the HR side,” he said.

 And the HR side is making a big impact.
-The “Zurich Oxygen” program, which Little discusses in detail in the cover story on page 18, has helped move the employee engagement needle by 6 percentage points to 72 percent.
+The “Zurich Oxygen” program, which Little discusses in detail in the cover story, has helped move the employee engagement needle by 6 percentage points to 72 percent.
 Zurich Oxygen has also increased managerial satisfaction scores in the areas of sharing information and clearly communicating the business strategy.

 Three clear indicators that Little’s approach to HR as a business is working for the global insurance provider.